timetraveler314/Note/25Spring/Finance/main.typ

 - *Process of IPO*:
 - Underwriter: a financial institution that helps the firm issue securities.
-- Prospectus
-- Road Show
+- Prospectus and Road Show

 + *Secondary Market*: Trading of Outstanding Securities (Securities already issued)